panama69/RandomQuotes-K8s/Readme.md

 This activity will happen only if we have enough time.
 We will install and configure ArgoCD so we can compare and contrast the two.

-- Install ArgoCD
-    - Run `kubectl create namespace argocd`
-    - Run `kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml`
-- To access ArgoCD UI
-    - Run `kubectl port-forward svc/argocd-server -n argocd 8080:443`
-    - **Important** The port forwarding will only work while that window is open.
-    - If you want to, you can mess with ingress rules, but this is the quick and dirty approach to getting going.
-    - To login
-        - Username is admin
-        - Run `kubectl get secret argocd-initial-admin-secret -o jsonpath='{.data.password}' --namespace argocd` to get the password
 - Configure first application
     - Click the `New App` button
     - Application Name: `randomquotes-dev`